Building a serverless application with Go, Google Cloud Run and Firebase

 OpenAPI (Swagger) client

-Nobody likes to keep API contracts up to date manually.
-It’s annoying and counterproductive to keep multiple boring JSONs up-to-date.
-OpenAPI solves this problem with JavaScript HTTP client and Go HTTP server generated from the provided specification.
-We will dive into details in the Backend part.
+Nobody likes keeping API contracts up to date manually.
+It’s tedious and counterproductive to keep multiple JSON files in sync.
+OpenAPI solves this problem by generating a JavaScript HTTP client and Go HTTP server from the provided specification.
+We dive into the details in the Backend part.

 OpenAPI